Preparing Images

 Notice that we added an extra attribute inside the opening tag.
 The id="rollover" lets us add styles for this link without affecting the other links on the page.

-tags around the text inside the link.
+We’ve also placed <span> tags around the text inside the link.
 This will also allow us to add styles for the text separately from the link itself.

 Next we’ll use CSS to replace the text “Web Design Articles” with a rollover image that changes when you hover your mouse pointer over the link.